theogbrand/multimodal-reasoning-PRM-finetuning/slides.md

 - This led to sampling strategies that can be used at inference time to improve output quality
 - Example of sampling technique:
   - **Majority Voting (Self-Consistency)**:
-    - CoT@32 means they generated 32 different reasoning chains using Chain-of-Thought prompting
+    - CoT@32 referes to generating 32 different reasoning chains using Chain-of-Thought prompting
     - Also called self-consistency, where:
       - The model generates multiple reasoning paths for each question
       - Each path produces an answer
-      - The final answer is determined by which answer appears most frequently across all samples
+      - The final answer is determined by which answer appears most frequently across all samples (and heuristics to determine "most frequent" answer)
 - See [MedPrompt+ (promptbase repo) by MSR](https://github.com/microsoft/promptbase) for more details

 ---